 Challenge #5 - Surging Costs of Living

 Living expenses across all categories from food to housing are rising faster than wages.
-In fact, Bureau of Labor Statistics data show that in April 2017, the overall Consumer Price Index for All Urban Consumers was up to 244.5 compared to 100 in 1982-1984.
-In many parts of the country, renting is now more expensive than owning a home, but ownership might not be feasible for those with high student loan debt or a thin credit file.
+In fact, Bureau of Labor Statistics data shows that in April 2017, the overall Consumer Price Index for All Urban Consumers was up to 244.5 compared to 100 in 1982-1984.
+In many parts of the country, renting is more expensive than owning a home, but ownership might not be feasible for those with high student loan debt or a thin credit file.

 Possible solutions: To deal with these living costs, you might need to get creative.
 Moving back in with mom or dad may not sound glamorous, but it does save money.
 The New York Times reports that one in five Americans in their twenties and early thirties live with his or her parents.
 If that's not an option for you, then look at other ways to cut costs.
 Instead of shacking up in a swanky Manhattan apartment, consider living with roommates in a less expensive neighborhood.
 Instead of driving to work, you might forgo a car altogether and ride public transportation, travel by bike, or carpool with coworkers.